simonhasan/4cscc-lab-manual/_sources/lessons-micropython/leds/leds-03-leds.md

 # Light-emitting Diodes (LEDs)

-An LED (light-emitting diode) is a semiconductor device that emits light when an electric current passes through it, commonly used in various electronic displays and lighting applications.
+A **light-emitting diode (LED)** is a semiconductor device that emits light when an electric current passes through it, commonly used in various electronic displays and lighting applications.

 ## Parts of an LED

+TODO:EXPLAIN THE PARTS